openhab/org.openhab.binding.zwave/doc/benext/motorcontroller_0_0.md

 | Blinds Control | blinds_control | blinds_control | Blinds | Rollershutter |

 ### Switch Binary
-The Switch Binary command class can be used to turn the Shuttle LZ fully open or fully closed.
+<p&gtThe Switch Binary command class can be used to turn the Shuttle LZ fully open or fully closed.<br /&gtValue:</p&gt <p&gt- 0x00: Close<br /&gt- 0xFF: Open</p&gt
-Value:

-- 0x00: Close
-- 0xFF: Open

 Switch the power on and off.

 The ```switch_binary``` channel is of type ```switch_binary``` and supports the ```Switch``` item and is in the ```Switch``` category.

 ### Blinds Control
-The switch multilevel set command class is used to set the light to a preferred position.
-- Values 0 – 99 (%) are used to set the position
+<p&gtThe switch multilevel set command class is used to set the light to a preferred position.<br /&gt- Values 0 – 99 (%) are used to set the position </p&gt

 Provides start / stop control of blinds.